PDegenPortnoy/pydb/README.md

 ### Next Steps
 1. Define a size for a Field in Table Create (Done)
+1. Build a SQL Parser to parse CREATE, INSERT, and SELECT statements
 1. Constrain data to the field size
 1. Display the size of the field in the SELECT output
 	1. In order to do this, I would like a dummy `Table.create()` that takes a `TableDefinition`.
 The `TableDefinition` contains the configuration information for each of the columns, called `Field`s.
 1. Persist changes (Create, Insert, Update) to disk

+#